 Wyoming Business Council (WBC)

-Grants and loans of up to $50,000 to Wyoming agencies and Indian tribes for economic and infrastructure development.
+Grants of up to $25,000 and grants of up to $50,000 to Wyoming agencies and Indian tribes to support planning and feasibility studies for projects that will spur economic development and tourism.
 Applicants must consult with a regional director to discuss their project.
 Draft applications are due at least two weeks before the deadline.

 Applicants may request support for projects that are currently in the planning stage.
 Eligible projects include local economic development strategies, promotional plans, feasibility studies, tourism plans, and regional targeted industry plans.